digital-fabric/modulation/README.md

 does not find the module specified by the given relative path, it will attempt to load a gem by the same name.

+> **Note**: using `import` to load a gem is very much *alpha*, and might
+> introduce problems not encountered when loading with `require` such as
+> shadowing of global namespaces, or any other bizarre and unexpected
+> behaviors.
+Actually, there's not much point in using it to load a gem which
-> **Note**: when loading gems using import, Modulation will raise an exception
+> does not use Modulation.
+When loading gems using import, Modulation will
-> if no symbols were exported by the gem.
+> raise an exception if no symbols were exported by the gem.

 ## Coding style recommendations